-1) The DDP qualified service provider must maintain appropriate financial, accounting and programmatic records necessary to substantiate conformance with federal requirements governing fund expenditures.

-2) The DDP qualified service provider must comply with the federal audit requirements set forth in 2 CFR 200.201 through 200.521

-3) The DDP qualified service provider must comply with the federal cost and accounting principles set forth in 2 CFR 200,400 through 200.475.
+- 1) The Contractor must maintain appropriate financial, accounting and programmatic records necessary to substantiate conformance with federal requirements governing fund expenditures, even if this Contract is not cost / budget based. - 2) The Contractor must comply with the federal audit requirements set forth in 2 CFR 200.201 through 200.521 - 3) The Contractor must comply with the federal cost and accounting principles set forth in 2 CFR 200,400 through 200.475.

-H. Expenditures Of Monies To Be In Conformance with Authorities
+H. Expenditures Of Monies To Be In Conformance With Authorities provided through this Contract, and 3) the conduct of the Contractor as a contractor for the State.

-The monies provided must be expended in accordance with the federal and state authorities governing: 1) the delivery of services, 2) the receipt and expenditure of the particular types of monies provided, and 3) the conduct of the DDP qualified service provider for the State.
+The monies provided through this Contract must be expended in accordance with the federal and state authorities governing: 1) the delivery of the contracted for services, 2) the receipt and expenditure of the particular types of monies